v-harrishe/azure-docs/articles/batch/tutorial-run-python-batch-azure-data-factory.md

 The example below runs a Python script that receives CSV input from a blob storage container, performs a data manipulation process, and writes the output to a separate blob storage container.

-If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
+If you don’t have an Azure subscription, create a [trial account](https://www.azure.cn/free/) before you begin.

 ## Prerequisites